We Match Out-the-Door Pricing Learn more

 A Thirty-Year Idea, Built in Italy

-Founded 1996 in Civitavecchia, Italy by engineers Massimiliano Marzi and Andrea Nardini.
-Their first amplifier, the Flight 100, shipped in 1997 after three years of listening and refining.
+Founded 1996 in Civitavecchia, Italy by engineers Massimiliano Marzi and Andrea Nardini, after two years of research (1994 to 1996).
+Their first amplifier, the Flight 100, shipped in 1997.
 2026 is the company's 30th anniversary.

 Audia Flight Strumento no.8 monoblock, three-quarter view